Primal-dual splitting for structured composite monotone inclusions with or without cocoercivity: Realizations of Algorithm

+As noted in Remark~\ref{r:PSD}\ref{r:PSD_AB}, the resolvent parameters associated with $A_i$ and $B_k$ are $\frac{\gamma}{\delta_i}$ and $\frac{1}{\eta_k}$, respectively.
+It is clear that handling the linear operators $L_1, \dots, L_r$ directly, not rather than via the product space reformulation, can lead to alternative algorithmic designs with significantly larger stepsizes, as in \eqref{complete_p=0} and \eqref{tree_p=0}. \end{remark}

 \begin{remark} Although the new algorithms in Example~\ref{ex:E'=E} are derived for solving problem~\eqref{primal_prob} when $r=p=n-1$, they can be readily adapted to the case $n=r=p$.
-Specifically, we apply the sequential graph, star graph, and complete graph algorithms to problem~\eqref{primal_prob} with $(n+1)$ maximally monotone operators $A_1,\dots,A_{n+1}$, $n$ compositions of $B_1,\dots,B_n$ with bounded linear operator $L_1,\dots,L_n$, and $n$ cocoercive or monotone Lipschitz operators $C_1,\dots,C_n$.
-Then using an artificial operator $A_0=0$ (or $A_{n+1}=0$), we obtain the corresponding algorithms.
+Specifically, we apply the complete, sequential, and star graph algorithms to problem~\eqref{primal_prob} with $(n+1)$ maximally monotone operators $A_1,\dots,A_{n+1}$, $n$ compositions of $B_1,\dots,B_n$ with bounded linear operator $L_1,\dots,L_n$, and $n$ cocoercive or monotone Lipschitz operators $C_1,\dots,C_n$.
+Then by letting operator $A_1=0$ (or $A_{n+1}=0$), we obtain the corresponding algorithms.
 This is useful in some cases, as shown in the next section. \end{remark}